 College of Wizardry is based on the Nordic Larp tradition, in which the focus is on drama and co-creation.
 This is not a game to be won, but instead we all aim to support each other, share the spotlight and create great adventures together.
 Sometimes it’s absolutely worth it to lose a duel or botch an assignment in class–overcoming challenges makes for even better stories!

-College of Wizardry is a sandbox larp, which means the school is just a framework within which you can create your own stories.
-There is no grand overarching plotline or a dramatic final battle, but instead countless personal stories co-created by everybody.
+College of Wizardry has many elements of a sandbox larp, which means the school is just a framework within which you can create your own stories.
+There is no main plot everyone has to participate in or a dramatic final battle, but instead countless personal stories co-created by everybody.
 Go to classes, attend clubs and extra lessons, get to know new people, get involved!
 You can freely explore different parts of the game and leave out those you’re not interested in.
 It’s actually impossible to experience it all at once anyway, so don’t be afraid of missing out on something!

 Everything at Czocha works on the opt in principle, which means you’re free to choose what you want to participate in.
 Clubs and other activities–and even lessons–are there for you as a suggested schedule, but you are never obligated to attend any of them.
 If you as a player don’t want to do something, you don’t have to, even if the order comes from a Prefect or a Staff member.
 Opt in also means that your own plots should invite others, but not demand their attention.
 Choose the kind of adventure that suits you the best, and let the others do the same.